ggabelmann/ggabelmann.github.io/README.md

 I have over a decade of experience delivering multi-tier applications.
 My expertise is with Java and other server-side technology, but over the years I've worked with numerous languages and frameworks.
-Currently seeking remote full-time and/or contract work -- I can be reached at <a href="mailto:greg.gabelmann@gmail.com"/>greg.gabelmann@gmail.com</a> or through my profiles at LinkedIn or Github (see below).
+Currently seeking full-time and/or contract work -- I can be reached at <a href="mailto:greg.gabelmann@gmail.com"/>greg.gabelmann@gmail.com</a> or through my profiles at LinkedIn or Github (see below).

 ## I like to: